Triangulated categories of relative 1-motives

-The result on $\Sigma^\infty G_{\BQ}[-1]$ was announced in \cite{AHPL}; there, this motive appeared as a graded piece in a "K\"unneth-type" decomposition of the homological motive $M_S(G)$ \cite[Theorem 3.3]{AHPL} which maps to the relative first homology sheaf of $G$ in realisations.
+The result (iv) on $\Sigma^\infty G_{\BQ}[-1]$ was announced in \cite{AHPL}; there, this motive appeared as the $H_1$ piece in a "K\"unneth-type" decomposition of the homological motive $M_S(G)$ \cite[Theorem 3.3]{AHPL}.

 In the relative situation, it is unclear whether the left adjoint $\LAlb$ of the inclusion $\DA_1(S)\ra \DA_{\homo}(S)$ actually exists.
 We can however define a motivic analogue of the \emph{Picard scheme}.
 We have a category $\DA^1(S)$ of \emph{cohomological $1$-motives} (resp. $\DA^{\coh}(S)$ of cohomological motives) and it turns out that $\DA^1(S)=\DA_1(S)(-1)$ (Proposition~\ref{prop:hom_cohom_twists}), so that $\DA^1(S)$ also has a motivic $t$-structure $t^1_{\MM}=t_{\MM,1}(-1)$ which satisfies analogues of the theorems above.
-The inclusion $\DA^1(S)\ra \DA^{\coh}(S)$ admits a right adjoint $\omega^1:\DA^{\coh}(S)\ra \DA^1(S)$, as a corollary of Neeman's version of Brown representability for compactly generated categories; the interesting fact is that, unlike most functors constructed this way, $\omega^1$ satisfies a strong finiteness property.
+The inclusion $\DA^1(S)\ra \DA^{\coh}(S)$ admits a right adjoint $\omega^1:\DA^{\coh}(S)\ra \DA^1(S)$, as a corollary of Neeman's version of Brown representability for compactly generated categories; however, unlike most right adjoints constructed this way, $\omega^1$ satisfies a strong finiteness property.

 \begin{theo}[\ref{thm:finiteness_omega1}] Let $S$ be a noetherian finite-dimensional excellent scheme satifying resolution of singularities by alterations.
 Then $\omega^1$ sends compact objects to compact objects. \end{theo}